AOCorsaire/SMTPenum/README.md

 ## About

-Small bits of research on how this works, why it works, and what can be done to avoid this.
+Small bits of research on how this works, why it works, and what can be done to avoid this type of enumeration.

 ### Usage